 1. Captures all traffic

-Here's an example.
-Imagine some of your LinkedIn campaigns are tagged with UTM_Source=LinkedIn.com (capital L and I), others with UTM_Source=linkedin (lowercase, no domain), and others with UTM_Source=li.
+For example, imagine some of your Google campaigns are tagged with UTM_Source=Google.com (capital G), others with UTM_Source=google (lowercase, no domain), and others with UTM_Source=gg.

 3. Captures landing page data as well

 In addition to the channel data, Attributer also collects the landing page and subdirectory for each user.

 For example, if a user lands on attributer.io/blog/capture-utm-parameters, Attributer will capture the page URL (attributer.io/blog/capture-utm-parameters) and the subdirectory or category (/blog).

 Now you can determine which pages and subdirectories generate the most leads and ROI – a powerful feature for marketers wanting to learn exactly where to focus future marketing budget, effort and resources.

 If you're looking for ways to make capturing UTM parameters in Microsoft Dynamics CRM more efficient, then Attributer is the tool to have.